Cars start to lose their value the moment they’re driven off the forecourt. But why? And can depreciation be plotted, or even slowed down?

 Many drivers forget to factor in car depreciation when buying a car.
-The focus is often on fuel economy and cheaper maintenance or insurance costs as means of saving money.
+The focus is often on fuel economy, cheaper maintenance or insurance costs.

 What influences depreciation?

-As mentioned above, car depreciation rates vary between makes and models.
-However these aren’t the only factors.
-Demand for highly-desired cars can keep the resale value high.
+As well as makes and models, demand for highly-desired cars can keep the resale value high.

-Cheaper-to-run models are highly sought-after in the secondhand market.
-What’s more, running costs in general can bump the price up.
+What’s more, general running costs can bump the price up.
 This can include car tax, mileage, and general cost of parts and maintenance.

 What can I do to minimise depreciation?

-It's a policy that covers the difference between the original amount you paid for your car, and the amount your car insurer pays out if your car is stolen or written-off.
+Another option worth considering is gap insurance.
+This covers the difference between the amount you paid for your car and what your insurer pays out if it’s written off.